Grade 11 & 12 Academic Courses

 The Language Acquisition course provides students with the opportunity to acquire or develop an additional language to promote an understanding of other cultures through the study of language.
 This course is designed for students who possess a degree of knowledge and experience in the target language.

-Group 3: Individuals and Societies – History and Business and Management
+Group 3: Individuals and Societies – History, Human Geography, and Business Management

 Courses in Group 3 seek to address the question of how individuals and societies interact both in the past and the present.
 In history, students are asked to understand the present by reflecting on the past.
-Similarly, in Business and Management students examine decision-making processes and how these decisions impact on and are affected by internal and external environments.
+Similarly, in Business Management students examine decision-making processes and how these decisions impact on and are affected by internal and external environments.
+In Human Geography, students explore global issues such as poverty, sustainability, and climate change, while considering the interrelationships between people, places, spaces, and the environment.

 Group 4: Experimental Sciences - Biology, Chemistry, & Physics